This is the third part of a four-part Timeline of Human History. To see the other parts, click on the following links:

 - During the Chilean War of Independence, the Army of the Andes of the United Provinces of the Río de la Plata, led by General Captain José de San Martín, defeats a Spanish army led by Rafael Maroto at the Battle of Chacabuco.

-- Karl Drais invents the Laufmaschine (also known as the velocipede, the draisenne and the dandy horse), a pedal-less precursor to the bicycle (Germany).
+- Karl Drais invents the Laufmaschine (also known as the velocipede, the draisenne and the dandy horse), a precursor to the bicycle with no pedals (Germany).

 - The Principles of Political Economy and Taxation, an economics treatise written in English by David Ricardo (UK).